Apedale Pit Wheel Memorial

 Apedale's pit wheel was erected in 2004 as a memorial dedicated to mine workers in Staffordshire.
 The land here was an opencast mine as recently as 1998 and has since been landscaped to become Apedale Country Park.

-A 60 second exposure of Apedale pit wheel at night
+A 60 second exposure of Apedale pit wheel at night The wheel has been painted recently

-but I wasn't as lucky with the cloud formation
+The wheel has been painted recentlybut I wasn't as lucky with the cloud formation

 The wheel itself originated at Annesley Colliery in Nottinghamshire.
 It took 3 lorries and assistance from the Territorial Army to transport its 30 foot by 19 foot 7 tonnes to Apedale.
-Keith Meeson, an ex-miner, can be thanked - he was one of the people responsible for setting up Apedale Heritage Centre and paid what sounds like a bargain £100 for the wheel.
-It was a bit more expensive to get the wheel here; a £15,000 Countryside Agency grant helped fund its restoration and placement.
+Keith Meeson, an ex-miner, can be thanked - he was one of the people responsible for setting up Apedale Heritage Centre and paid what sounds a bargain £100 for the wheel.
+It was more expensive to get the wheel here; a £15,000 Countryside Agency grant helped fund its restoration and placement.

 The plate on the coal tub reads "This pit wheel commemorates those of all ages who dedicated their lives to coal mining in Staffordshire".